20 Jul Stop Elder Abuse! Protect Senior Citizens

 Here you can take a look at the provisions of the Law.

 Usually, elderly dependants do not even seek help for fear of being separated from their homes and loved ones.
 And so, many hapless senior citizens around us suffer silently.

 Consequences of elder abuse

 Abuse of elderly persons can have serious consequences, both for the abuser and the abused.
-The abused may suffer from physical injuries, psychological trauma, depression, aggravation of the pre-existing disease, often resulting in premature death.
-The abuser, if a close family member, is likely to suffer from psychological effects of guilt and remorse in case of untimely death of the elder abused.
+The abused may suffer from physical injuries, psychological trauma, depression, and aggravation of the pre-existing disease, often resulting in premature death.
+The abuser, if a close family member, is likely to suffer from psychological effects of guilt and remorse in case of the untimely death of the elder abused.